Parks and opens spaces questionnaire

 The boating lake at Eaton Park

-There are 23 parks, 95 open spaces and 59 natural areas in Norwich, which are managed by the parks and open spaces team.
+We manage 23 parks, 95 open spaces and 59 natural areas in Norwich.

 - Many of the parks have children's play areas.

-- There are paddling pools at Waterloo and Wensum Parks, which are open in the summer.
+- There is a paddling pool at Wensum Park and a splash park at Waterloo Park, which are open in the summer.

 - Eaton Park has a model boat pond.